kubermatic/docs/content/kubermatic/v2.25/tutorials-howtos/kkp-autoscaler/_index.en.md

 node-local-dns-4p8jr               1/1       Running      0           21m
 ```

-As shown above, the Autoscaler is not part of the running Kubernetes components within the Namespace.
+As shown above, the autoscaler is not part of the running Kubernetes components within the namespace.

 **Step 3**

-Add the Autoscaler to the Cluster under the addon section on the dashboard by clicking on the Addons and then `Install Addon.`
+Add the Autoscaler to the User cluster under the addon section on the dashboard by clicking on the Addons and then `Install Addon.`

 ![Add Addon](/img/kubermatic/v2.25/tutorials/cluster-autoscaler/add-autoscaler-addon.png?classes=shadow,border "Add Addon")